Environment of North Korea: Biodiversity

 In 2003, animal and plant species in North Korea were reported to be "profuse".
 Four percent of the higher plant species were reported to be endangered, vulnerable, rare, or in decline.
 Eleven percent of vertebrate species were reported to be critically endangered, endangered, or rare.

 In 2013 a delegation of visiting scientists reported major environmental devastation.
 They described an absence of wildlife and said that the "landscape is basically dead".
 This situation was described as "so severe it could destabilize the whole country".

 However, a group of birdwatchers from the Pukorokoro Miranda Naturalists' Trust, New Zealand, visited the Yellow Sea shore of Mundŏk County in South P'yŏngan province in 2016 and reported that the mudflats there were a haven for bird life.
-The relative lack of development there compared to nearby China and South Korea had provided a refuge for several internationally important birds on their migration along the East Asian-Australasian Flyway - such as the critically endangered Eastern curlew, the Eurasian curlew and the bar-tailed godwit.
+The relative lack of development there compared to nearby China and South Korea had provided a refuge for several internationally important birds on their migration along the East Asian-Australasian Flyway - such as the critically endangered eastern curlew, the Eurasian curlew and the bar-tailed godwit.

 Flora

-The flora of North Korea has much in common with that of other areas of the northern hemisphere.
+The flora of North Korea has much in common with that of other areas of the Northern Hemisphere.
 2898 species have been recorded, of which 14% are endemic.
 Four are classified as threatened.

 The native plant communities in the lowlands have largely disappeared with cultivation and urbanisation.
 Native conifer forest communities are located in the highlands.
 The forest types are mainly subarctic (boreal) and cool-temperate forest.

-Environmental problems
+Environmental issues

 Pollution

 In 2003, air pollution in Pyongyang, largely due to combustion of coal, was reported to be unacceptable.
 This is somewhat mitigated by the high use of public transport in urban areas.

 In 2003, the pollution of rivers and streams was reported to be "severe" due to a decrease in investment in environmental protection and the improper discharge of untreated sewage and industrial effluent.
 The quality of the Taedong River, which flows through Pyongyang, was reported to be "deteoriating", exacerbated by the construction of the West Sea Barrage.
 A survey conducted in 2017 found that 93% of sanitation facilities were not connected to a sewage system.
 Rather, the human waste was used as fertilizer on fields, creating the potential health risk of spreading intestinal worms.

 North Korea produces large quantities of DDT and other pesticides.